Peculiar Productions Privacy Notice

 |Microsoft Ireland Ltd||Processor||Conducting meetings, rehearsals and some online performances||EEA|

 The data we collect can include the following:

 Name and Contact details: We collect your name, your address, your email address, your phone number and similar contact details.
 These are used to provide you with services and to contact you in relation to services.

 Device and Usage data: When you connect to us online, we collect data about pages you have visited, completed actions, error messages, IP address details, device operating system, region and language settings.
 These are used to provide services to you, and to improve our services.

 Preferences and account data: Our systems include the ability to create an account using a username/password, mostly restricted to company members.
 The username is stored to allow us to retrieve your account; the password is NOT stored, but a “hashed” version of it is stored.
 This “hashed” password cannot converted back into your password, but allows our systems to confirm the correct password has been entered.

 Below you will find additional privacy information you may wish to know.

 Storage and Processing of Personal Data

 Data collected by us is processed worldwide.
-These uses all comply with the requirements of the GDPR.
+These uses all comply with the requirements of the UK GDPR.